 Text must be single-spaced using a non-narrow font no smaller than the 10-point Segoe UI used in this document (that is, other font types may be used, but the minimum font size may vary to meet the required size).
 Organizational charts, tables, figures, and forms may be prepared using 9-point font size.
 Pages must measure 8.5 x 11-inches with one-inch margins.
 Organizational charts, tables, and figures may be formatted on 11 x 17-inch sheets; however, 11 x 17-inch sheets will count as two pages.
+Dividers will not count toward the page limits.
 Page limits are shown in Table 7.